 Another option is to “merge” the two pieces of competing content into a single, “master” piece.

 This is, in many ways, the best option.
-It allows you to preserve the best elements of both pieces of content, while also getting rid of the cannibalization issue – and it sets you up for the best possible results in the future.
+It allows you to preserve the best elements of both pieces of content, while also getting rid of the cannibalization issue – and it sets you up for the best possible search results in the future.

 It also happens to be the most flexible option, since there are many ways you can go about it.
 You can choose either piece to be a “host” piece and integrate elements of the other piece into it.
 You can tack one piece onto another as a form of expansion.
 Or you could rewrite a fundamentally new piece, incorporating elements of both original pieces to make it more robust.